mas-dse-greina/dicom_segmentation_mask/README.md

 There's a simple unit test that can be accessed from the command line switch (--print_random_image).
 This prints out 3 random images from the batch.
 One of these images is saved to disk.
 I could create a function that randomly saved images to disk to keep track of the algorithm.

+For the random batch iteration, I've added a unit test with the command line switch (--print_batch_indices) which will print out the indices per batch for each epoch of training.

 ### Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?

 I'd like to use SimpleITK to normalize the pixels/voxels to a uniform size.
 I'd also like to add the Hough transform to test for the presence of just a single elliptical mask in case the mask polygon points are corrupted.

+To use in Keras' fit_generator I just need to call the batch loader through an iterator.
+So an infinite loop that just keeps yielding a batch.